Bhopal Gas Tragedy Information

 Union Carbide Corporation Statement Regarding the Bhopal Tragedy

 The Bhopal plant was owned and operated by UCIL, an Indian company in which UCC held just over half the stock.
 Other stockholders included Indian financial institutions and thousands of private investors in India.
 UCIL designed, built, managed and operated the plant using Indian consultants and workers.
 In 1994, UCC sold its entire stake in UCIL to Mcleod Russel India Limited of Calcutta, and UCIL was renamed Eveready Industries India Limited (EIIL).
 As a result of the sale of its shares in UCIL, UCC retained no interest in the Bhopal site.
-With the approval of the India Supreme Court, the proceeds of the UCIL sale were placed in a trust and exclusively used to fund a hospital in Bhopal, which now provides specialist care to victims of the tragedy.
+With the approval of the India Supreme Court, the proceeds of the UCIL sale were placed in a trust used exclusively to fund a hospital in Bhopal to provide specialist care to victims of the tragedy.

 Because the government closed off the site from any and all operations following the gas release, UCIL was only able to undertake clean-up work in the years just prior to the UCC's sale of its stock in 1994, and spent some $2 million on that effort.
 The central and state government authorities approved, monitored and directed every step of the clean-up work.
 Following the sale, we understand that EIIL continued some clean-up work.
 In 1998, the Madhya Pradesh State Government (MPSG), which owned and had been leasing the property to EIIL -- and still owns the property today -- cancelled EIIL's lease, took over the facility and assumed all accountability for the site, including the completion of any additional remediation.
-The media reported that a trial incineration of some waste from the Bhopal plant site was conducted in August 2015.
+A trial incineration of some waste from the Bhopal plant site was conducted in August 2015.
 For additional information, please see the page on this site entitled "Remediation (Clean Up) of the Bhopal Plant Site."
 Specific questions regarding that work, or any other site remediation work, are best directed to Madhya Pradesh State Government and/or the Central Pollution Control Board (CPCB).